 - Provide proof of comprehension and ability to communicate in the English language by attaining passing scores on the internet-based TOEFL (iB-TOEFL) as administered by Educational Testing Service of Princeton, NJ; or the International English Language Testing System (IELTS) as administered by the University of Cambridge Local Examinations Syndicate, the British Council, and IDE Education Australia; or the Canadian Academic English Language Assessment (CAEL) as administered by Carleton University in Ontario, Canada.
 For candidates completing secondary school in the United States, United Kingdom, Australia, New Zealand, or Canada (except Quebec), the English language examinations may be waived, provided such candidates submit documentation attesting to at least three years full-time attendance at a secondary (high) school located in one of the above countries and at which the complete language of instruction was English or, for graduates of US high schools only, a certified, notarized, or official copy of the final diploma or transcript.
 A degree from a US college or university is not considered adequate proof of English language ability.

-- Attain a passing score on the Basic and Clinical Sciences Examination (BCSE), OR prior to July 2007 the North American Veterinary Licensing Examination (NAVLE), OR prior to spring 2000, the National Board Examination (NBE) and Clinical Competency Test (CCT).
+- Attain a passing score on the Basic and Clinical Sciences Examination (BSCE).
+Candidates who enrolled in the program prior to January 1, 2014, and have successfully completed the NAVLE prior to July 2007 administration, OR prior to spring 2000, the National Board Examination (NBE) and Clinical Competency Test (CCT).
+Step 3 is considered complete when the ECFVG verifies a passing BCSE score has been obtained OR the ECFVG receives an official score report indicating a passing score on the NAVLE (April 2007 and previous administrations only) or the NBE and CCT from the Veterinary Information Verifying Agency (VIVA) of the American Association of Veterinary State Boards.
 Please note that ECFVG candidates MUST first complete Step 2 (English language ability) to be eligible to take the BCSE.
-Step 3 is considered complete when the ECFVG verifies a passing BCSE score has been obtained OR the ECFVG receives an official score report indicating a passing score on the NAVLE (April 2007 and previous administrations only) or the NBE and CCT from the Veterinary Information Verifying Agency (VIVA) of the American Association of Veterinary State Boards.

 - Attain a passing score on all sections of the Clinical Proficiency Examination (CPE) approved by the ECFVG.